mlanza/ai-literacy/201/05-tools.md

 * **Example 2: “Can you help me block off time on my calendar for deep work this week?”**
   The AI gives you a thoughtful plan: suggested time blocks, tips for protecting them, maybe even a draft email to notify your team.
 But it can’t touch your calendar.
 You still have to open the app and move the blocks around manually.

 In both cases, the chatbot did its job — it gave you clear, customized guidance.
 But **you had to realize the effects manually**, because the chatbot had no hands.
 No access.
 No way to act.

 That’s the limit of pure prompting: the AI thinks with you, but it doesn’t act for you.

-### From Prompting to Delegating
+## From Prompting to Delegating

 Now let’s take those same examples — but this time, the chatbot has tools.

 * **Example 1, with tools:**
   You say, “Update this slide deck so every title is 36pt bold and aligned left.”
   The AI opens the file, scans the slides, and makes the edits directly.
 It shows you a before-and-after view.
 You give a thumbs up.
 Done.

 * **Example 2, with tools:**
   You say, “Block off 90-minute focus sessions each morning next week and label them ‘Deep Work.’”
   The AI connects to your calendar, finds available time, checks for conflicts, and creates the events.
 All you did was describe the goal.

-That’s the difference tools make. **You’re no longer asking what to do — you’re delegating the doing.**
+That’s the difference tools make.
+**You’re no longer asking what to do — you’re delegating the doing.**

 The lever has moved.
 What once required human follow-through now flows directly from request to result.

-### Tools Aren’t Just Gadgets — They’re Gateways
+## Tools Aren’t Just Gadgets — They’re Gateways

-It’s important to understand that tools aren’t just extra features bolted on to the AI — they’re **access points**.
+It’s important to understand that tools aren’t just extra features bolted onto the AI — they’re **access points**.
 A tool includes two things:

 * **The capability** — what the AI is allowed to *do*
 * **The context** — what the AI is allowed to *see*